chibaf/thread_sample2/README.md

 # summary

-launch a thread, and after end of the thread take a return value from a queu.
+launch a thread, and after end of the thread the main routine takes a result value from a queu.

-this operation is repeated sin times.
+this operation is repeated six times.

 # usage